 Another plus is the aforementioned campground roads.
 These gated roads are used by locals for walking and training kids to ride bikes.
 A local road bike club also does some novice training on the campground roads.
 The road loop climbs almost 80 vertical feet in less than a mile.
 Enough to get a beginner panting.
 Over a mile of asphalt is located behind three gates.

 History & Background

 Former COE Campground on Old Hickory Lake.
 Also, the area is shared by the Nashville office of the National Weather Service.
-Built by "the boys in the neighborhood" with COE permission.
+Built by Tommy Hatcher and Steve Capps and local volunteers with the full support of the Corp of Engineers who were instrumental in the success of the project.
 We are officially the Friends of Shutes Branch MTB Trail and maintain a blog and Facebook page.